 The Economic Strategy identifies the priorities for economic development within the East Riding.

-The document has been prepared by the Council and will act as a blueprint in guiding economic activity in the East Riding for the next four years, with the aim of promoting growth all parts of our area.
+The document has been prepared by the Council and will act as a blueprint in guiding economic activity in the East Riding until 2022/23, with the aim of promoting growth and inclusion all parts of our area.
 A mid-term review was completed in January 2021 to reflect a new EU-UK relationship, Local Enterprise Partnership reform and the announcement of a broad package of complementary UK-wide funding to support economic development.

 The strategy identifies four priorities to enable the East Riding to respond to the Government’s vision at a local level and complement the ambitions of the Humber Local Enterprise Partnership, whilst continuing to engage with the priorities of the neighbouring York and North Yorkshire Local Enterprise Partnership.

 It aims to build on the East Riding’s natural specialisms, such as those in food, manufacturing and the renewable energy sector while continuing to address longstanding challenges in productivity, innovation, business growth, skills demand and existing pockets of deprivation in urban, rural and coastal areas.